cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Once in a while a rare product comes around... how original.
 Special, unusual, special moments.
 So awkward.
 2:28pm central time.

+- It's very rare that a product comes along, that experts say is impossible.

+-